Bernardine Evaristo: Other activities

-Aside from founding the Brunel International African Poetry Prize, she has judged many prizes.
+Aside from founding the RSL Scriptorium Awards and the Brunel International African Poetry Prize, she has judged many prizes.
 In 2012 she was chair of the jury for both the Caine Prize for African Writing and the Commonwealth Short Story Prize.
 In 2021, she was Chair of the Women's Prize for Fiction panel of judges.
+In 2023, she chaired the Forward Poetry book prizes.
+In 2024, she chaired the inaugural Nero Gold Prize of the Nero Book Awards and the inaugural Global Black Women's Prize for Non-Fiction founded by Cassava Republic Press.